stevemarple/MCP342x/readme.md

 ### ConvertAndReadNoDelay
 Demonstrate the use of the `convert()` and `read()` functions to implement non-blocking analogue to digital conversion.
-Example makes us of the built-in LED to demonstrate how a slow 18-bit conversion need not interfere with other actions.
+Example makes use of the built-in LED to demonstrate how a slow 18-bit conversion need not interfere with other actions.

 ### GeneralCallConversion